Trust. Transparency. Accountability.

-Peer Review has been the cornerstone of the accounting profession’s self-regulatory program since 1977.
-It is a periodic outside review of a firm’s quality control system in accounting and auditing.
-Also known as a practice monitoring program, it’s done to ensure that firms provide high quality services to their clients.
+Peer Review (also known as practice monitoring) has been the cornerstone of the accounting profession’s self-regulatory program since 1977.
+It’s a periodic outside review of a firm’s quality control system in accounting and auditing to ensure that firms provide high quality services to their clients.

 Enhancing the quality of accounting, auditing, and attestation services performed by CPAs in public practice is crucial to our commitment to the profession and general public.
-We administer the peer review program for all CPA firms in Colorado.
+We administer the peer review program for all CPA firms in Colorado and New Mexico which perform these services.